Experimental verification of the quantum nature of a neural network: how is a classical neural network quantum?

-A classical neural network has certain properties that could be assimilated as quantum to some extent.
-While we would not propagate a quantum state through a series of quantum devices forming a hard to maintain network, we would use a set of classical neurons that, acting together, would be able to produce a state that could be classified as quantum for all practical purposes.
 Let us consider a neural network, made out of neurons firing according to classical rules.
 Let us also consider several layers of such neurons, as can be imagined in a deep learning network.
 The parameters of the neurons are bound together in a series of linear combinations in which the activation function plays the role of a non-linear contributor to the adaptability of the network.
 The relation among the neurons however is always linear.
 A signal is transmitted to the network as an input, which is passed then through the network and a gradient descent backpropagation method is used to train the linearly connected neurons forming the network to the desired structure.
 After defining a loss function, backpropagation is required to transmit the end-point error back to the input node and to optimise the parameters in the process.
 This process allows the network to access, via its non-linear activation function and particularly through its loss function, the non-local structure of the features it explores.
 This is also why neural networks are so good at classifying non-local classification problems and are finally used as approximations for highly entangled quantum states.
-But are classical neural networks just approximations of quantum systems, or are they, in some sense, quantum themselves, not through the interactions that make them function, but through their global structure and their backpropagation and loss function features?
-Usually, in a neural network, the optimised result is not easily associated with the input, which is why the artificial neural networks have the well known problem of inferring causal connections.
+But are classical neural networks just approximations of quantum systems, or are they, in some sense, quantum themselves, not through the interactions that make them function, but through their global structure and their backpropagation and loss function features (mainly their dynamics maps)?
+Usually, in a neural network, the optimised result is not easily associated with the input, which is why artificial neural networks have the well known problem of inferring causal connections.
 This may not be surprising given that the end-result is obtained through a process of extensive linear superposition of learned data and then optimised via a loss function that introduces the learned data to the global structure of the problem it is asked to solve.
 This is what an entangling gate would do.
-A Hadamard gate would create a linear superposition of the initial state.
-This is what occurs to our initial data via the network linear superposition.
-A CNOT gate would combine two states, switching the result of one when the other is in a specified state.
-This is generally the result of our loss functions.
-The only difference is that we are not a-priori acting on quantum states but on suitably represented initial learning data.
-It all depends on what meaning we give to that data and how we interpret the output then, to make it a quantum analogue or a simple classical superposition.